Cressida Dick Named Scotland Yard's First Female Top Cop

 The Associated Press reports Dick's record is not without controversy:

-"The message of today's appointment is that police officers can act with impunity," they said.
+"'The message of today's appointment is that police officers can act with impunity,' they said."

 Dick worked for Scotland Yard for 31 years.
 In 2014, she left to become general secretary at the Foreign Office.